 Florence has several neighborhoods you can stay in.
 Here are some of the most popular areas to find accommodations:

-⭐️ Pros/Cons: You’ll have access to a lot of great shops and restaurants, but it will be busy from early morning to late at night.
+⭐️ Pros and Cons: If you stay in the historic center, you’ll have access to many great shops and restaurants, but it will be busy from early morning to late at night.
 It’s also a very touristy area.

-💰 Accommodation cost: Hotels in the historic center will typically be more expensive.
-It’ll be challenging to find anything under $130 a night during the peak season.
-Hotel De Lanzi has a great view of the Duomo and it’s one of the cheaper hotels in the area.
+💰 Accommodation Cost: Hotels in the historic center are typically more expensive.
+Finding anything under $130 a night during the peak season will be challenging.
+Hotel De Lanzi has a great view of the Duomo, and it’s one of the cheaper hotels in the area.

 📍 Location: Conveniently located near Florence’s main train station, the Santa Maria Novella area is walking distance from the historic center.

-⭐️ Pros/Cons: Santa Maria Novella is the area I stayed at.
-I stayed at Hotel Montreal, which is a no-frills hotel.
-It’s a great value for its location and it’s good for visitors like me who don’t plan to stay inside for most of their trip.
+⭐️ Pros and Cons: I stayed at the simple Hotel Montreal in Santa Maria Novella.
+It’s a great value for its location and suitable for visitors like me who don’t plan to stay inside for most of their trip.

-💰 Accommodation cost: I paid $65 per person per night at Hotel Montreal when I visited in the spring season.
+💰 Accommodation Cost: I paid $65 per person per night at Hotel Montreal when I visited during the spring season.

 📍 Location: Oltrarno is the area across the Arno River where the Boboli Gardens is located.

-⭐️ Pros/Cons: Oltrarno is a quieter, more residential option to stay at, but you’ll be further away from a few of Florence’s major attractions, like the Duomo.
+⭐️ Pros and Cons: Oltrarno is a quieter, more residential area to stay in, but it is farther away from some of Florence’s major attractions, like the Duomo.

-💰 Accommodation cost: Oltrarno’s prices are quite high, with most hotels near the Arno River being higher than $200 per night.
+💰 Accommodation Cost: Oltrarno’s prices are pretty high, with most hotels near the Arno River being higher than $200 per night.

 📍 Located: San Lorenzo is near the Central Market on the north side of the historic center